ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively.
 Task 20.
 Without c you would live in hiago
 Create a script that removes all letters c and C from input.
+Task 21. esrever
+Write a script that reverse its input.